johannilsson/ao11/README.md

 ## Demo 6

-A different themes is applied to this activity.
+A different theme is applied to the activity.

+## Demo 7

+Refactored `PriceView` to demonstrate how we can get rid of the two `TextView`s for amount and currency.